 Dube, the founder of eThekwini Community Church International, is co-convener of the National Interfaith Council of South Africa and the Commission for Religious Affairs, which is co-ordinating the vigil and march in support of Zuma.

 The pro-Zuma group has questioned the judiciary’s impartiality in dealing with the charges against him, which relate to R1.38‑million he received from businessperson Schabir Shaik while Zuma was still KwaZulu-Natal economic development MEC.
+Shaik received a 15-year sentence for his role in the relationship and, having since been released on medical parole, is likely to be called to testify against his former friend and comrade when the matter finally goes to trial.

 Dube told the Mail & Guardian on Thursday that the support group had started discussions “from this morning” with a variety of organisations around the country.
 It was also looking at other strategies to back Zuma beyond the marches planned for courthouses, he said.
 “I cannot give you details because I do not want to pre-empt things but discussions are taking place.”